-- "Request for Contract Modification, clearly describing and well justifying the reasons for such a modification (1 original signed by the LP legal representative); - "Revised Application Form" (1 original signed by the LP legal representative and electronic version); - Other documents annexed to the Subsidy contract that should be revised in accordance with the proposed modification (if applicable).
+- "Request for Contract Modification, clearly describing and well justifying the reasons for such a modification (1 original signed by the LP legal representative); - Revised "Application Form" (electronic version); - Other documents annexed to the Subsidy contract that should be revised in accordance with the proposed modification (if applicable).

-The Managing Authority may request additional documents proving existence of "force majeure" circumstances and supporting the Request for modification.
+The Managing Authority may request additional documents proving existence of "force majeure" circumstances or objective circumstances, which make it impossible to achieve the project's objectives, results or outputs.